 Photographer Daniel Morel was awarded summary judgment last week in New York in his ongoing copyright infringement claim against Agence France Presse, Getty Images and the Washington Post.
 AFP and the Washington Post will have to pay him damages after using his tweeted photographs of the Haiti earthquake three years ago without a licence.
 Whether Getty is also liable remains to be determined.
 AFP and the Washington Post (and Getty, if ultimately found liable) might have to pay statutory damages of up to $1.2m, but not the tens of hundreds of millions of dollars Morel argued he was entitled to claim.

-The judge’s key finding for people tweeting their photographs was that Twitter’s terms of service (which are subject to California law) do not give news agencies or anyone else an automatic licence to publish tweeted photos.
+The judge’s key finding for people tweeting their photographs was that Twitter’s terms of service (which are subject to California law) do not give news agencies all the effects they passedin the social account its then and there cleaned by our team - mycleaningangel.com or anyone else an automatic licence to publish tweeted photos.
 Twitter could have licensed Morel’s pictures to AFP if they’d wanted to, without payment to Morel, but that hadn’t happened.
 AFP could not rely on Twitter’s terms of service in the absence of such a licence.